Christmas in Naples: All About Presepe & Via San Gregorio Armeno

 Neapolitan presepi portray everyday life, featuring a baby Jesus at the center of the scene.
 Photo credit: Royal Olive

 To see the magic of presepi yourself, head to the artisan center of Via San Gregorio Armeno.
-Tourists and locals alike pack the tiny street during the winter months to check out the presepe materials available in the charming shops.
-Make sure to explore the surrounding vicoletti (small streets) as well—that whole area is full of artisans.
+Tourists and locals alike pack the tiny street to check out the presepe materials available in the charming shops.
+Make sure to explore the surrounding vicoletti (small streets) as well, as that whole area is full of artisans.

 It’s hard to put together a list of presepi to see in Naples because they are almost literally everywhere during the Christmas season.
 Most pizzerias, trattorias, and restaurants will have their own presepe, often quite elaborate.
 And of course, every church will have its own nativity scene.
 Our advice is to go out as much as possible and keep your eyes open!